corda/corda-solutions/bn-apps/metrics-collector/design/design.md

 Biggest drawback of this is that metric storage is centralized and in Corda context that would require one of the parties to be responsible of collecting and sharing metrics with *everyone* inside business network.
-Such architecture seems more suitable for discributed application that is a set of microservices inside one organisation.
+Such architecture seems more suitable for distributed application that is a set of microservices inside one organisation.

 #### Zipkin

 Zipkin approach is slightly different as it allows sending metrics node-to-node which gives more flexibility as of where metrics can be stored.
-Zipkin metric colelction consists of:
+Zipkin metric collection consists of:
-1. Instrumented code in node applciation
+1. Instrumented code in node application
 1. Instrumented protocol (currently HTTP, Kafka and Scribe are supported out of the box) that allows sharing metrics in peer-to-peer fashion
 1. Zipkin-collector - a side-car process that lives along application that